 The rest of the game depends on whether more than one player calls the all-in amount or only one player calls the amount:

-- More than one player goes all-in: A so-called "side pot" is formed, which corresponds to the maximum amount that the all-in player could win (i.e. 210 points in the above example).
-The other players continue with the round.
-Bets that the all-in cannot win because they exceed the all-in amount and all bets made in the further course are collected into a second side pot.
-The second side pot can only be won by the other players who may continue placing bets.
+More than one player calls the all-in: A so-called "side pot" is formed, which corresponds to the maximum amount that the all-in player could win (i.e. 210 points in the above example).
+The other players continue to play the round as normal.
+Bets that the all-in player cannot win because they exceed the all-in amount and all bets made in the further course are collected into a second side pot.
+The second side pot can only be won by the other players who can continue to bet.

-So if the all-in player has the highest hand at the showdown, he only wins the side pot that contains the equal amounts to his all-in bet.
+So, if the all-in player has the highest hand at the showdown, he wins the side pot that he had the maximum chance to win.
 The player with the second highest hand wins the other side pot.
-If another player has the highest hand (also higher than the all-in player), he gets both side pots, as in everything.
+If another player has the highest hand (also higher than the all-in player), he gets both side pots, i.e. everything.